Mythos und Legende / Myth and Legend: Critical reception

-Critic Michael Boldhaus of Cinemusic.de gave a positive assessment of the compilation, highlighting that the 3-CD edition provides a comprehensive overview of Dietrich's musical career, spanning approximately 35 years of recordings.
-He praised the track selection, sound quality, and the variety of song versions, which illustrate both changes in musical taste and the singer's artistic development.
-Boldhaus considers the compilation more than a simple film souvenir, offering a solid and engaging musical experience for Dietrich's fans, and gives the work an overall favorable evaluation.
+Critic Michael Boldhaus of Cinemusic.de gave a positive assessment of the compilation, highlighting that the 3-CD edition provides a comprehensive overview of Dietrich's musical career.
+He praised the track selection, sound quality, and the variety of song versions.

 Critic Helmut Braun of Deutschlandfunk, discussing the repression of musicians and artists during the Nazi regime, mentions Marlene Dietrich: Mythos und Legende as a record of Dietrich's career and cultural significance.
-Braun highlights the historical context in which the artist was persecuted by the Nazis as a "traitor to the homeland", emphasizing that her music and film presence became symbols of resistance.
 The album is cited as a documentation of Dietrich's trajectory, showcasing her musical legacy and the relevance of her recordings in the cultural landscape of the time.

-In an article published in the German magazine Du, the critic highlighted the song "Sch… Kleines Baby" (Hush, Little Baby), and noted that Dietrich's interpretation made it evident that she was no longer the young woman of earlier years, an observation illustrated by the quotation of verses from the song, in which her voice takes on the tone of a lullaby.
+In an article published in the German magazine Du, the critic states that about the singer "one should no longer say very much", since everything about her "has already been said countless times".
+Even so, he notes that the song "Sch..., Kleines Baby" reaffirms her artistic persona by turning an "apparently naive" lyric into an exercise in irony and interpretive distance.